Granville Gee Bee Model R Super Sportster: Operational history

 The R-1, piloted by Jimmy Doolittle, won the 1932 Thompson Trophy race.
 He lapped all but one of the competing aircraft, made easy turns and never had to come down and make a tight pylon turn.
-He also set a new F.A.I. world landplane speed record of 296 mph in the Shell Speed Dash.
+He also set a new F.A.I. world landplane speed record of 294.418 mph in the Shell Speed Dash.

-The setting of the record with a landplane was noteworthy because at that time, racing seaplanes such as the then current speed record holder, a Supermarine S.6B which had averaged 407.5 mph in September 1931, were faster than landplanes.

 The Springfield Union newspaper of September 6, 1932 quoted Doolittle as saying, "She is the sweetest ship I've ever flown.
 She is perfect in every respect and the motor is just as good as it was a week ago.
 It never missed a beat and has lots of stuff in it yet.
 I think this proves that the Granville brothers up in Springfield build the very best speed ships in America today."
 Another Springfield paper of the same date quoted Doolittle as saying, "The ship performed admirably.
 She was so fast that there was no need of my taking sharp turns although if the competition had been stiffer I would have.
 I just hope Russell Boardman can take her out soon and bring her in for a new record.
 There were lots of things we might have adjusted more properly if we had had time to run tests with the ship, and they would have meant more speed.
 I am sure Russell Boardman can take her around at quite a bit more than 300 miles an hour so you see my record may not last long after all."

 He also personally wrote Zantford "Grannie" Granville a letter dated September 7, 1932, on Shell Petroleum stationery and addressed to Granville Brothers Aircraft, which reads as follows: